This Thunderbird add-on searches address book(s) for pairs of matching contact entries.

 Find Duplicates button.

-The Duplicate Contacts Manager searches address books for matching contact entries, also known as cards.
+The Duplicate Contacts Manager searches address books for pairs of matching contact entries, also known as cards.

-It can automatically delete all cards that match and have equivalent or less information than some other one.
+It can automatically delete all cards that have equivalent or less information than some matching one.

 Any remaining pairs of matching cards